 What About Disability Insurance Offsets and the Employee Retirement Income Security Act?

 A federal law known as the Employee Retirement Income Security Act provides strict governance for a variety of employee benefits—including disability.
-Under ERISA, employers must provide workers access to plan documents, like Summary Plan Descriptions, stating each participant’s rights and responsibilities, including the right of offset and the right to collect over-payments.
-However, ERISA provides virtually no protection to the consumer when it comes to an insurance companies right to offset and right to collect over-payments.
-In short, if it is in the plan document, the insurer, like CIGNA, UNUM, Lincoln Financial, is allowed to do it.
-A simple coherent overview of ERISA can be found in our previous blog post.
+Under ERISA, employers must provide workers access to plan documents, like Summary Plan Descriptions.
+These state each participant’s rights and responsibilities, including the right of offset and the right to collect overpayments.